velimirpaleksic/telegram-remote-control-bot/README.md

 # LockFlow 💣
-LockFlow is a simple and lightweight Telegram bot for remotely controlling a Windows machine.
+LockFlow is a simple and lightweight Telegram RAT for remotely controlling a Windows machine.
 It allows for secure and efficient remote access, providing an easy way to manage your PC from anywhere.

 ![Logo](images/logo.png)